RuchiGiradkar/RuchiGiradkar/README.md

 ---

-> *"Security is not just about finding vulnerabilities — it's about understanding risk, prioritizing mitigation, and enabling resilient business operations."*
+> *"Security is not just about finding vulnerabilities, it's about understanding risk, prioritizing mitigation, and enabling resilient business operations."*